d3k3ijz3r/gallery/README.md

 Building and connecting to database using node

 * 'node index.js'
+Made changes to css and ejs files to add milestones

 ## Testing
 Merged two branches together to include a test file